DANCEcollaborative/bazaar/README.md

 # Installing and running the legacy version
 A few of the tutor agents are set up to use an older ("legacy") version of sockets, including WeatherAgentLegacy and MTurkAgentLegacy.
 - Installing
  - Install a Java JDK.
 OpenJDK’s 1.8 is recommended.
-   - E.g., using ‘brew’ on Mac: brew cask install adoptopenjdk/openjdk/adoptopenjdk8
+(See above.)
  - Install Eclipse Java Enterprise or another IDE.
  - Within the IDE, install [this repository](https://github.com/DANCEcollaborative/bazaar).
  - [Install and run Docker Desktop](https://docs.docker.com)